srirangav/Hash/Docs/README.txt

 History:

     v.
+1.3.0  - Implement a simple mode that shows only the most commonly used hashes (MD5, SHA1, SHA256, SHA512,
+                RIPEMD 160, and BLAKE3)
+    v.
 1.2.2  - Update to BLAKE3 v.1.5.0, add support for AArch64
                 optimized BLAKE3
     v.
 1.2.1  - Update to BLAKE3 v.1.4.0